1. Output information

 - reduce the risk of misusing data

-From 20 March 2020 the Opinions and Lifestyle Survey (OPN) became weekly, to understand how the coronavirus (COVID-19) pandemic is affecting life in Great Britain.
-From 25 August 2021, as we have moved to a period where COVID-19 restrictions have been lifted across Great Britain, the OPN covers roughly fortnightly periods with the sample size reduced to around 5,000 households in each period to help ensure the survey remains sustainable.
+- From 20 March 2020 the Opinions and Lifestyle Survey (OPN) became weekly, to understand how the coronavirus (COVID-19) pandemic is affecting life in Great Britain; from 25 August 2021, as we moved to a period where COVID-19 restrictions had been lifted across Great Britain, the OPN covered roughly fortnightly periods with an issued sample size of around 5,000 adults in each period to help ensure the survey remained sustainable.

-Questions on the OPN cover topics primarily related to how the coronavirus pandemic is affecting households and individuals in Great Britain; it also and a range of other topics such as experiences regarding cost of living and shortages of goods; topics can be sponsored by other government departments.
+- The OPN currently covers topics relating to health, including how the coronavirus (COVID-19) pandemic is affecting households and individuals in Great Britain; it also and a range of other topics such as experiences regarding cost of living and shortages of goods; topics can be sponsored by other government departments.

-Around 5,000 adults are contacted in every period, with the achieved sample for the OPN currently approximately 3,000 to 3,500 individuals per week, an average response rate of 69%, based on data collected since 25 August 2021.
+- Around 5,000 adults are contacted in every period, with the achieved sample for the OPN currently approximately 2,000 to 2,500 individuals per week.

 - Data collection is conducted by an online self-completion questionnaire; telephone interviews are available if requested by a respondent, however the predominant mode of collection is online.

-Estimates (including associated confidence intervals) from the OPN measuring the impact of the coronavirus pandemic on people, households and communities in Great Britain, are currently published by the ONS on a fortnightly basis.
-This includes breakdowns by age, sex, region and country.
+- Estimates (including associated confidence intervals) from the OPN, are currently published by the ONS on a fortnightly basis; this includes breakdowns by age and sex.

-OPN anonymised datasets are made available via the ONS’ Secure Research Service (SRS).
-Anonymised data is also made available to sponsors of survey questions on the OPN.
-The data are available, without charge, to registered accredited researchers.
+- OPN anonymised datasets are made available via the ONS' Secure Research Service (SRS); anonymised data are also made available to sponsors of survey questions on the OPN; the data are available, without charge, to registered accredited researchers.

 This report relates to the Opinions and Lifestyle Survey (OPN), which collects data from individuals (aged 16 years or older) in Great Britain.

 Uses and users

-The questionnaire collects timely data for research and policy analysis evaluation into the impact that the coronavirus pandemic has had on individuals and households in Great Britain.
-OPN anonymised datasets are made available via the ONS’ Secure Research Service (SRS).
+The questionnaire collects timely data for research and policy analysis.
+OPN anonymised datasets are made available via the Office for National Statistics' (ONS') Secure Research Service (SRS).
 The data are available, without charge, to registered accredited researchers.